 Pavement sealants containing coal tar are often used to top-coat commercial and residential parking lots, driveways, bike paths, playgrounds and other asphalt pavements.
-Commercial sealants often contain coal tar and high levels of Polycyclic Aromatic Hydrocarbons (PAHs), many of which are carcinogenic, mutagenic and toxic, negatively affecting aquatic life and human health.
-The cancer risk for people living next to coal tar sealed pavement is estimated at 38 times higher, and the cancer risk is highest for children under 6 years of age.
-BACOG urges a statewide ban on the sale and use of coal tar and other high PAH sealants.
+Commercial sealants can contain coal tar and high levels of Polycyclic Aromatic Hydrocarbons (PAHs), many of which are carcinogenic, mutagenic and toxic, negatively affecting human health and aquatic life.
+The cancer risk for people living next to coal tar sealed pavement is estimated at 38 times higher, and the risk is highest for children under 6 years of age.
+BACOG is encouraged by communities that have already banned the sale and use of coal tar and other high PAH sealants and supports the implementation of a statewide ban.